 Serious medical problems caused by drinking include brain damage, coma, coronary disease, enlarged heart, fatal respiratory arrest, heart damage, liver damage, and osteoporosis.

 Meth’s stimulating properties hit quickly and last longer than other drugs in this class.
-This is one reason why the drug is so dangerous when abused with alcohol.
-This long effect can cover up alcohol intoxication, leading a person to believe they are more sober than they actually are.
+This is one reason the drug is so dangerous when used with alcohol.
+This long effect can cover up alcohol intoxication, leading a person to believe they are soberer than they are.